DEWETRON/TRION-SDK/docs/05_CommandApiReference/CommandApiReference.rst

 Another distinction is whether it is an atomic command or a composite command.
 Composite commands are a collection of atomic commands executed within the context of the API.
-Hardwareupdates in general are more time-consuming, as they involve hardware-access, and board-specific guard-times between those accesses, determined by the components used on the board itself.
+Hardware updates in general are more time-consuming, as they involve hardware-access, and board-specific guard-times between those accesses, determined by the components used on the board itself.
 Composite commands allow the API to perform order-optimization, and thereby